Boeing Starliner: Post Crew Flight Test

-In August 2024, after the setbacks experienced during the Crew Flight Test, NASA Administrator Bill Nelson stated that Boeing CEO Kelly Ortberg committed to continuing the Starliner program.
+In August 2024, after the setbacks experienced during the Crew Flight Test, NASA administrator Bill Nelson stated that Boeing CEO Kelly Ortberg committed to continuing the Starliner program.
 However, financial analysts expressed skepticism that Boeing would continue to invest in a money-losing program, and in October The Wall Street Journal reported that Boeing was exploring a sale of some of its space division programs, including Starliner.
 But in March 2025, Commercial Crew Program manager Steve Stich stated that the next flight may happen in late 2025 or early 2026.

-On July 10, 2025, Stich stated that the next Starliner flight would likely be an unmanned cargo mission.
+On July 10, 2025, Stich stated that the next Starliner flight would likely be an uncrewed cargo mission.
 Stich also elaborated on the main issues that Starliner was facing in its development, namely the oxidizer valves, more specifically, how the temperature controls required for effective pulses of fuel and oxidizer through these valves are not at a consistent level NASA deems acceptable.
 Stich stated that these valves were not designed to be opened and closed when the Starliner's RCS thrusters were also operating, as the RCS thrusters impacted the temperature in the valves and thus their ability to open and close.
-Stich stated that steady progress was being made, and concluded by saying NASA was optimistic that another manned Starliner flight would take place for the second slot in the crew program in the later part of 2026.
+Stich stated that steady progress was being made, and concluded by saying NASA was optimistic that another crewed Starliner flight would take place for the second slot in the crew program in the later part of 2026.

+On September 17, 2026, Ars Technica reported that NASA could order two more crewed Starliner missions and provide some funds to address the thruster issues and support certification of the spacecraft on a new rocket.